Brookings County Courthouse

 Brookings County Courthouse, located at the intersection of 4th St. and 6th Ave. in Brookings, is Brookings County, South Dakota's county courthouse.
-The courthouse was built in 1912 to replace the county's original courthouse, which was constructed in 1883.
+The courthouse was built in 1912 to replace the county's original courthouse, which was erected in 1883.
 Architects C. E. Bell, Tyrie & Chapman designed the courthouse in the Renaissance Revival style, which was common in early 20th century buildings.
-The J. B. Nelson Construction Company built the courthouse.
+The J. B. Nelson Construction Company erected the courthouse.

 The courthouse was added to the National Register of Historic Places on December 12, 1976.
 In 2011, the county began a $1 million renovation of the courthouse in order to meet the local circuit court's needs.